 The Company's debt investments consist primarily of loans to development-stage companies at various stages of development in the technology, life science, healthcare information and services and sustainability industries.
 Many of these companies may have relatively limited operating histories and also may experience variation in operating results.

 Many of these companies conduct business in regulated industries and could be affected by changes in government regulations.
 Most of the Company's borrowers will need additional capital to satisfy their continuing working capital needs and other requirements, and in many instances, to service the interest and principal payments on the loans.

 The Company's largest debt investments may vary from period to period as new debt investments are recorded and existing debt investments are repaid.
-The Company's five largest debt investments, at cost, represented 25% and 28% of total debt investments outstanding as of June 30, 2020 and December 31, 2019, respectively.
-No single debt investment represented more than 10% of the total debt investments as of June 30, 2020 and December 31, 2019.
+The Company's five largest debt investments, at cost, represented 28% of total debt investments outstanding as of September 30, 2020 and December 31, 2019.
+No single debt investment represented more than 10% of the total debt investments as of September 30, 2020 and December 31, 2019.
 Investment income, consisting of interest and fees, can fluctuate significantly upon repayment of large debt investments.
-Interest income from the five largest debt investments accounted for 26% and 27% of total interest and fee income on investments for the three months ended June 30, 2020 and 2019, respectively.
-Interest income from the five largest debt investments accounted for 24% and 28% of total interest and fee income on investments for the six months ended June 30, 2020 and 2019, respectively.
+Interest income from the five largest debt investments for the three months ended September 30, 2020 and 2019, respectively.
+Interest income from the five largest debt investments accounted for 25% and 24% of total interest for the nine months ended September 30, 2020 and 2019, respectively.